This comparison simply includes all savings accounts.

 It is easy to get confused by the differences between easy access and instant access accounts.
 While both of these provide you with rapid access to your money, with an easy access account you must transfer your savings to another account, for instance your bank account, before you can receive the money as cash.

-This will vary between savings accounts and the various banks, but could typically take several days with the longest delay often being clearing.
+This will vary between savings accounts and will depend on the bank, but it could typically take several days with the longest delay often being clearing.

 With an instant access savings account, you can walk into the bank or building society and withdraw your cash immediately.